 \section{Abstract}

-Let $(S_n)_{n\in\N}$ be a random walk in the domain of attraction of an $\alpha$-stable L\'evy process and $(\xi(n))_{n\in\N}$ a sequence of iid random variables (called scenery).
+Let $(S_n)_{n\in\N}$ be a $ \Z $-valued random walk with increments from the domain of attraction of some $\alpha$-stable law and let $(\xi(i))_{i\in\Z}$ be a sequence of iid random variables.
 We want to investigate $U$-statistics indexed by the random walk $S_n$, that is $U_n:=\sum_{1\leq i<j\leq n}h(\xi(S_i),\xi(S_j))$ for some symmetric bivariate function $h$.
-We will prove the weak convergence without the assumption of finite variance.
+We will prove the weak convergence without assumption of finite variance.
 Additionally, under the assumption of finite moments of order greater than two, we will establish a law of the iterated logarithm for the $U$-statistic $U_n$.